7 Steps to Boost Your Performance with Lean Material Handling

 Once you get off the ride, you can move on to another ride and have a great time. – 5.
 Move.

 If the industrial engineers and managers of Disneyland want to improve the value-added time of visitors, they should not merely focus on speeding up their rides, which represent the step Run.
 They should also focus on other areas, such as the move, wait, set up, and queue.
+Placing emphasis on these other areas reduces the time lag associated with material handling.
+This creates a more efficient system where white space or wait times are reduced to the bare minimum.

 Concept #3: Remember that one inch still means transport.